-The TTN (The Things Network), a global community of people over 84 countries, is building a global Internet of Things data network based on LoraWAN.
-Tale a look at these terms to have a better overview of this technologies:
+The TTN (The Things Network), a global community of people from over 84 countries, is building a global Internet of Things data network based on LoraWAN.
+Tale a look at these terms to have a better overview of these technologies:

 - Node, End Device – an object with an embedded low-power communication device